 Outdoor activities are encouraged at Nelson Dewey State Park.
-Open all year round, guests can enjoy a wealth of entertainment in the fresh air, from exciting park programs to bird and wildlife watching in the Dewey Heights Prairie.
-This geologically unique area has been declared a State Natural Area to protect the fascinating species of plants, animals and birds that live here—so bring your binoculars!
+The park is open year-round, and guests can enjoy a wealth of entertainment in the fresh air, from exciting park programs to birds and wildlife sightings in the Dewey Heights Prairie.
+This geologically unique area has been declared a State Natural Area to protect the fascinating species of plants, animals, and birds that live here—so bring your binoculars!
 Get ready for two miles of hiking trails to explore, each offering unique views including woodland and bluff-top panoramic views 500 feet above the Mississippi.
 In the winter months, day visitors can enjoy walking, skiing, or snowshoeing on these scenic trails.

 Nelson Dewey State Park offers a host of activities that introduce and help children cultivate a taste for the great outdoors.
-Kids will love the programs that focus on animal tracks in the park and include arts and crafts such as making your own animal track plaster.
-There are also mini naturalist programs for kids to learn all about the animals in the park.
-Other events are organized around star gazing, cross-country skiing, and other exciting themes, so even if you aren't a kid, there is fun for everyone at Nelson Dewey State Park.
+Kids will love the programs that focus on animal tracks in the park, and these programs include arts and crafts like making your own animal track plaster prints.
+There are also mini-naturalist programs for young ones to learn all about the animals living in the park.
+Events are organized around star gazing, cross-country skiing, and other exciting themes, so even if you aren't a kid, there is fun for everyone at Nelson Dewey State Park.